 Krabi is nice and easy.
 It’s not party central, held in check as it is by the many Muslims who call Krabi home.
 We stayed in a Muslim owned and run hotel, right next to the Ao Nang mosque with its regular call to prayer.
 We enjoyed our five days here very much; the room was large, the pools were pleasant and the views across to the limestone cliffs relaxing.
 The staff; fabulous.

 We spent quite a bit of time out on the water.
 One day we hired a boat, a rickety boat, with just us on board with our ‘capitaine’ who took us to swim at lagoons and beaches – some isolated, some we shared with others.
 The skies were blue and the temperature hot.
-We ate lunch on a stunning beach and had ourselves a brilliant time in this place where the scale of beauty is off the the spectrum.
+We ate lunch on a stunning beach and had ourselves a brilliant time in this place where the scale of beauty is off the spectrum.

 Spent some time walking through a national park to this beach.